shesgottadevelopit/sans-static/readme.md

-# Pink Lemonade (sans) HTML Boilerplate
+# Pink Lemonade Static Site Generator

 ## Summary
 An HTML and CSS boilerplate project.
-This is also a learning exercise in creating a more robust static site generator, allowing for markdown usage and front matter incorporation in pages.
+This is also a learning exercise in creating a static site generator, allowing for markdown usage and front matter incorporation in pages.

+## Demystifying SSGs
+What is a static site generator?
+"The basic concept of a static site generator (aka static site engine) is simple: take dynamic content and data and generate static HTML/JavaScript/CSS files that can be deployed to the server."[Source](https://www.oreilly.com/ideas/static-site-generators)

 ## Requirements
 - [ ] Read a global site config file that include site title, description
 - [ ] Read Nunjucks files
 - [ ] Read Markdown files
 - [ ] Read data from JSON or YAML files.
-This would include a list of posts or pages or anything I'd need to iterate over and the source of this information would come from actual files
+This would include a list of posts or pages or anything I'd need to iterate over and the source of this information would come from actual files.
+Supports file-based data formats.
+"File-based data formats are useful for structuring any sort of arbitrary data independent of its display.
+This allows the designer or developer to both reuse the data in multiple places or change the way it is displayed without duplicating or modifying the original data."
+Examples include JSON, YAML, TOML.
 - [ ] Compile the Markdown files (with the Frontmatter) and insert them into the Nunjucks files
 - [ ] Compile the Nunjucks files and generate HTML pages
 - [ ] Clean up URLs